ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.knx/README.md

 ### 1.0.30
 * new Importer for ETS5.7.2 knxproj files
-* extended accepted Datapointtypes
+* extended accepted Data point types
 * new adapter configuration menu
 * implemented a switch for the user to decide to use "true" and "false" or "0" or "1" for binary values
 * fixed bug in GroupValue_Read
-* implemented a selector for local network interface for KNX to Gateway communiction
+* implemented a selector for local network interface for KNX to Gateway communication
 * extended State Object for later features
 * fixed some small other bugs

 ### 1.0.20
-* fixed bug in handling KNX-data packages, which occures periodical reconnects
+* fixed bug in handling KNX-data packages, which occurs periodical reconnects
-* fixed bug in KNX-projectfile upload procedure
+* fixed bug in KNX-project file upload procedure

 ### 1.0.19
 * reverted to true/false handling for DPT1.x